NeuroTechX/ntx_slack_archive/random.md

  >if your school has some sort of summer research program, look into that; if not, many other unis do and accept students from other colleges

+4/4/2017 4:19 PM

+ **karchie** :

+ >setting up time to talk to professors is hard--especially if you're sort of introverted, and lots of engineering types are--and sometimes they'll say no. but I'd say it has the highest potential payoff of any of these.